blesner/red1z/README.md

 *or* an output iterator.
 For commands that return a dynamic number of values the output parameter _*must*_ be an output iterator.
 The general syntax is:
 `r[OUTPUT-PARAM].command(args...);`

-Commands that return an `std::optional<T>` in direct form accepts a `T*` in bound form and return a `bool` indication wether the output has benn written to.
-In bound form the output type paremeter is deduced from the output paremeter.
+Commands that return an `std::optional<T>` in direct form accepts a `T*` in bound form and return a `bool` indicating wether the output has been written to.
+In bound form the output type paremeter is deduced from the output parameter.
 Its still possible to pass an output-type parameter `T`, in this case the stored data will be read from Redis as a `T` instance and then converted to the output paremeter's type.
 This allows to apply a conversion (for exemple between numeric types, see below).

 ```c++
 //POINTER VARIANT